soodaayush/wordsmith/README.md

 ## Inspiration

-This is a game I played a lot with friends and family on paper, so I decided that a website would be better for this game due to many instances of human error when playing with paper and pencil.
+This is a game I played a lot with family and friends on paper, so I decided that a website would be best for this game due to many instances of human error when playing with paper and pencil.

 ## Challenges